ZOMALAB Founders

 With his wife, Lucy Ana, Ben co-founded ZOMALAB where he focuses on creating economic opportunities through workforce development; catalyzing and investing in scalable solutions that advance energy and water efficiency; and improving perinatal mental health screening and support.

-Ben is Chairman of the board at Walton Enterprises, Inc. and has been active on the boards of City Year Denver (past co-chair), Denver Children’s Advocacy Center, Children’s Hospital of Colorado, Crystal Bridges Museum of American Art, Sustainable Settings, Graland Country Day School and Choate Rosemary Hall.
+Ben was most recently Chairman of the board at Walton Enterprises, Inc. and has been active on the boards of City Year Denver (past co-chair), Denver Children’s Advocacy Center, Children’s Hospital of Colorado, Crystal Bridges Museum of American Art, Sustainable Settings, Graland Country Day School and Choate Rosemary Hall.

 Ben studied Psychology and Economics at Georgetown University and earned a degree from the University of Colorado in environmental design with a focus in architecture.